 In 2008 Klaus was married to Maggie Fang Wan, who is a student of applied mathematics, working on her Master's thesis.

 Klaus died on 30 April 2013 in Munich.
-Memories and In memoriam
+In memoriam

-Zauberer Zettelwitz vom Tafelberg - Table Mountain Wizard - Die Towenaar van Tafelberg (first published in 2010 and 2011)
+Zauberer Zettelwitz vom Tafelberg - Table Mountain Wizard - Die Towenaar van Tafelberg (published in 2010, 2011 and 2012)

 She also published a photo - memory on Klaus' life: Klaus die Frohnatur.

-Frans Bengtson, The Long Ships: A Saga of the Viking Age (Röde Orm)
+Frans G. Bengtsson, The Long Ships: A Saga of the Viking Age / Die Abenteuer des Röde Orm - a magnificent Viking adventure and historically correct.

 Science and Science Fiction